Kawasaki is all set to bring the Ninja 250 back into their product portfolio, and this one might just make its way to India

 In terms of design, the new Ninja 250 gains some of its cues from its larger siblings.
 It’s a sharp looking design with the trademark twin headlights up front.
 Moving on to the side, the chiselled fairing with integrated turn indicators and a 14 litre fuel tank make it look larger than its displacement suggests.
 That being said, it misses out on body graphics that all the other Ninja models sport.
 The split seat and the dual-tone exhaust further add to the sporty appeal of the motorcycle.
 The new Ninja 250 is 1,990mm long, 710mm wide and 1,120mm tall – in essence marginally larger than its predecessor.
 Seat height too has increased from 775mm to 785mm.
 The Kawasaki Ninja 250 will go on sale in the traditional lime green and ebony shades.

 Now for the most important question – will the new Ninja 250 make its way to India?
 Considering that the Ninja 300 will soon be discontinued world over, we can expect Kawasaki to bring back the 250 to Indian shores.
 By doing this, Kawasaki will reap two huge advantages.
 Firstly, by launching it at a more affordable price than the Ninja 300, it will be accessible to a larger audience.
 More importantly, this will also create the right gap between the entry-level performance offering and the Ninja 650 to fit in the new Ninja 400.
-Kawasaki also unveiled the Ninja 400 at the 2017 Tokyo Motor Show, read all about it here.
+Kawasaki also unveiled the Kawasaki Ninja 400 at the 2017 Tokyo Motor Show.